Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 With single-game sports betting now legal, Canada has plenty of options for bettors to wager on within its borders and outside of it.

-We all know hockey is Canada’s favorite national pastime, and the number of NHL teams in the country reflects that with seven of them spread across the Great White North:
+We all know hockey is Canada’s favourite national pastime, and the number of NHL teams in the country reflects that with seven of them spread across the Great White North:

 - Calgary Flames